khendersonwood/OUSD_AfricanAmericanStudents/README.md

  ### OUSD (11,173-14,743)/14,743 = -0.24214881638 X 100 = 24.2148816387
     About a 24% decrease in in African American student enrollment in OUSD

-  This data shows that there is a disparity in the loss of African American students, not only in California, but particulary in OUSD.
+  This data shows that there is a disparity in the loss of African American students, not only in California, but particularly in OUSD.
 I wanted to then look at OUSD's overall enrollment to see what that looked like.

   ---
 <p align="center">